davebs/MinimalPythonBlog/posts/001_i_started_a_blog.md

 I've heard good things about Jekyll.
 But why use something that's perfectly good and widely supported when **I can make my own**!

 So I did.
 I used it to publish this site.
-I put the code on github.
+I put the code on github <a href="https://github.com/davebs/MinimalPythonBlog">here</a>

 It's pretty much the most minimal static site generator for blogging I can conceive of.
 It's all in python.
 It uses jinja2 to render templates.
 It scans a directory for text files written in markdown, then converts that markdown into HTML (w/ python markdown), adds syntax coloring for code (with pygments), and updates the index page listing posts.